- Original Medicare includes Medicare Part A and Part B.

 Medicare Part B coverage

 Medicare Part B covers medically necessary services such as doctor visits and preventive care.
-It also covers ambulance services, durable medical equipment, and mental health services.
+It also covers ambulance services, durable medical equipment, and outpatient mental health services.

 Part B covers 80 percent of the Medicare-approved costs of services you receive as an outpatient.
 It also covers some services you might need in a hospital.